 In addition to the release of a range of support tools, CDUG has distributed the CaBA data package, encompassing more than 150 GIS data layers, to all partnerships, and has published many of these as online Open Data services for use in web GIS.
 The work of CDUG is closely aligned to that of the mentoring (capacity building) team.

-The Catchment Data & Evidence FORUM is an annual event which aims to bring together the widest possible community of practitioners and identify the key barriers and opportunities that CDUG should focus on.
+The Catchment Data & Evidence FORUM is an annual event that aims to bring together the widest possible community of practitioners and identify the key barriers and opportunities that CDUG should focus on.

-Michelle manages the data and evidence workstream of the Catchment-Based Approach support programme, providing technical tools, support and guidance to CaBA partnerships on all aspects of developing an evidence-based catchment plan.
-Michelle leads the Catchment Data User Group.
+Lucy manages the data and evidence work stream of the Catchment-Based Approach support programme, providing technical tools, support and guidance to CaBA partnerships on all aspects of developing an evidence-based catchment plan.
+Lucy leads the Catchment Data User Group.

 Tamsin works for the Environment Agency, in a data assessment and reporting team within Research, Analysis and Evaluation.